Telefonica/mistica-design/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Sketch file**
-If applicable, add a sketch url to help us to solve the problem.
+If applicable, add a sketch URL to help us to solve the problem.

 **Details (please complete the following information):**
 - [x] iOS Library